Genesee Park and Playfield

 Playground equipment featuring climbing structures

-The park plays a significant role in Seattle's summer celebrations, serving as the main entrance for the hydroplane races and aerobatics air show during the annual Seafair festival, typically held in late July or early August.
+When summer rolls around, Genesee Park really comes alive.
+It is the main gateway for the exciting hydroplane races and breathtaking aerobatics air show during Seattle's annual Seafair festival, typically held in late July or early August.

 All Features & Facilities